 Pursuant to Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K, we are required to disclose the ratio of our principal executive officer to the annual total compensation of our median employee.
-During fiscal year 2019, the principal executive officer of Supernus was our President and Chief Executive Officer, Jack Khattar.
-For 2019, the annual total compensation of Mr. Khattar, as disclosed in the Summary Compensation Table, was \$8,123,132, and for our median employee was \$135,666, resulting in a pay ratio of approximately 60:1.
+During fiscal year 2020, the principal executive officer of Supernus was our President and Chief Executive Officer, Jack Khattar.
+For 2020, the annual total compensation of Mr. Khattar, as disclosed in the Summary Compensation Table, was \$6,669,046, and for our median employee was \$148,804, resulting in a pay ratio of approximately 45:1.

-In accordance with Item 402(u) of Regulation S-K, we identified the median employee as of December 31, 2019 by (i) aggregating for each applicable employee (A) annual base salary, (B) the target bonus and commissions and (C) the estimated grant date fair value of equity granted in 2019, and (ii) ranking this compensation measure for our employees from lowest to highest.
+In accordance with Item 402(u) of Regulation S-K, we identified the median employee as of December 31, 2020 by (i) aggregating for each applicable employee (A) annual base salary, (B) the target bonus and commissions and (C) the estimated grant date fair value of equity granted in 2020, and (ii) ranking this compensation measure for our employees from lowest to highest.
 This calculation was performed for all employees of Supernus, excluding Mr. Khattar.
+After applying our methodology, we identified two median employees.
+As a result, we selected the individual whose compensation was closest to the estimate described above.